The hidden cost of PCB respins: why 90% of first prototypes fail

 Engineers working on complex designs are rarely reviewing a single schematic in isolation.
 They are juggling multiple projects, responding to urgent requests, making component substitution decisions, and managing schedule pressure.
 Context switching between these demands degrades the sustained, focused attention that thorough verification requires.
 When you are verifying your two hundredth pin connection of the day while simultaneously tracking a component sourcing crisis on another project, your brain begins to skim rather than scrutinize.
 This is not carelessness.
 It is the predictable consequence of asking human cognition to perform a task it is not well suited for under conditions that make it even harder.

 There is also the problem of familiarity blindness.
 The engineer who created a schematic has spent hours or days building it, and their brain has already formed a model of what the design is supposed to do.
 When they review their own work, their perception is shaped by their intent.
-They see what they meant to do, not necessarily what they actually did.
+They see what they meant to draw, not necessarily what they actually drew.
 Peer review helps, but peers are also busy, may lack the full context of design decisions, and face the same cognitive limitations under the same time pressure.

-Some fraction of spec incompatibilities will always escape manual review.
+The result: some fraction of spec incompatibilities will always escape manual review.
 That fraction translates directly into respins.

 Gap two: behavioral verification